mdlancaster/Data-Wrangling-Project/Data/README.md

 <i> yfinance_data.csv </i>: This dataset features select financial metrics and historical stock prices for a random sample of companies from <i>nasdaq_final.csv</i>.
 The financial metrics are detailed in Features 7-22 of the data dictionary, and the historical stock prices are included as Features 23-25.
 The code used to download and merge the financial metrics and historical stock prices from yfinance is presented in the <i>yfinance_data.ipynb</i> notebook in the Code folder. <br>

-<i> data_final </i>: This is our final dataset which merged the <i>nasdaq_final.csv</i> and <i>yfinance.csv</i> datasets.
+<i> data_final.csv </i>: This is our final dataset which merged the <i>nasdaq_final.csv</i> and <i>yfinance.csv</i> datasets.
 The code used to do so as well as conduct some additional data cleaning is shown in the <i>data_final.ipynb</i> notebook under the Code folder.
 The following data dictionary details all of the features in this dataset.

 <b> Data Dictionary (data_final.csv): </b>